sushil-1/nest-auth/README.md

 ## Getting started

-Clone the this repository own your local.
+Clone this repository on your local.

 ## Installation